GHActionsTraining/BrianBlackmanTest/.github/ISSUE_TEMPLATE/pr_tempate.md

+---
+name: PR1 issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+assignees: octocat
+---
 THIS PROJECT IS IN MAINTENANCE MODE.
 We accept pull-requests for Bug Fixes **ONLY**.
 NO NEW FEATURES ACCEPTED!

 <!--- Provide a general summary of your changes in the Title above -->